Karthi3754/SkillWave/README.md

 - 🧭 Student dashboard to explore and enroll in courses
 - 🎓 Organized course pages with detailed content
 - ⚡ Fast and responsive UI using React + Vite
-- 🎨 Clean and modular SCSS styling
+- 🎨 Clean and modular CSS styling

 ## 🛠️ Tech Stack